Download Itinerary

 Included Meal(s): Breakfast and Dinner

-This morning we travel from Riyadh to Hofuf and the Al-Hasa Oasis.
+This morning we travel by train to from Riyadh to Hofuf.

 Hofuf is one of the major cultural centers in Saudi Arabia, and is the major urban center in the huge Al-Hasa Oasis.
 The area is dotted with date palm farms, and it is these agricultural farms that make al-Hasa the largest oasis in Saudi Arabia.
 Hofuf was the capital of the Eastern Province until 1953 and various parts of the old town still show evidence of when the Ottoman Empire controlled most of the area.
 There are several landmarks of its distinguished past, and here one can find an old fort and one of the most interesting souqs in the Kingdom.
 Today a lot of well-known families live nearby, and the majority of the population is Sunni.
 The faculties of agriculture, veterinary medicine and animal resources of the King Faisal University are located in the city (the others being in Dammam).
 The Hofuf campus also has facilities where Saudi women can study medicine, dentistry, and home economics.